Code-Platoon-Assignments/cli-practice/README.md

 1. Create a new directory in your home directory and  name it `test`
 2. Navigate into the `test` directory
 3. Create a new file called `test.txt` using the `touch` command
-4. Open this file with VSCode (from the command line) and give it some content, and then save
+4. Open this file with VSCode (from the command line using `code test.txt`) give it some content, and then save
-5. From within the cli view the contents of the file you just created (`head`, `tail`, `less`)
+5. From within the cli, view the contents of the file you just created (`head`, `tail`, `less`)
-4. Navigate back out of the `test` directory
+4. Navigate one level up from the `test` directory to it's parent directory
-5. Delete the `test` directory and all files within it
+5. Delete the `test` directory (it contains files now, so you might need to add an option to `rm`!)